 Is the certification program relevant if I’ve been doing community management for the past 5+ years?

 Yes, definitely.
-Our courses cover fundamental frameworks but also incorporate new learnings from social science research and integrate emerging challenges in the field (for example, how the pandemic-induced shift to virtual has impacted community building work).
-Also, our teaching philosophy emphasizes cohort-based learning, and we hold space for peer-to-peer connection and learning.
+Our courses cover fundamental frameworks but also incorporate new learnings from social science research.
+They also integrate emerging challenges in the field (for example, how the pandemic-induced shift to virtual has impacted community building work).
+Our teaching philosophy emphasizes cohort-based learning, and we hold space for peer-to-peer connection and learning.
 This means that not only will you learn from the instructors, you will also benefit from the expertise of other participants in the program and be able to troubleshoot different scenarios together.

 I’ve already taken the pilot of the NOC course that ran in 2021 – do I need to take it again if I want to graduate from the certification program?

-No – we will honor your prior graduation from the course with the caveat that we will ask you to complete some short assessments.
+No – we will honor your prior graduation from the course with the caveat that we will ask you to complete some short assessments so that you meet the same graduation requirements as new learners.
 Regular assessment is part of the certification program, and was not part of the pilot offering of NOC.
 If you are interested in taking the updated version of the course, we are happy for you to do so.
 Regardless of whether you take NOC again, you will have access to the updated course materials in our learning management system.